open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 developing one component and testing it.
 Based on the test we implemented new requirements.

+We do not write down the issues, we just make an iteration of the documentation.

+We did the entry workshop about how to use Git with a colleague of ours.
+GitHub is really comfortable because you have version controlling and all this DevOps functionalities behind it.
 {{< /card2 >}}

 > Where was this developed?